GOVERNORS’ STATEMENT OF PRINCIPLES FOR THE BEHAVIOUR POLICY

 Promoting such values assists in the preparation of the children for the responsibilities and duties of adult life and citizenship in modern Britain.

-The Behaviour Policy should be positive in that it enhances self-esteem, truth and good relationships and emphasises rewards rather than punishments.
-Rules should be kept to a minimum and expressed in positive terms when possible.
+The Behaviour Policy should be positive in that it enhances self-esteem, truth and good relationships and emphasises a restorative approach rather than punishments.

 The Behaviour Policy should be clearly understood by all members of the school community – pupils, parents, governors, teaching and non-teaching staff.